Selling FSBO? Tally Your Closing Costs Without a Realtor

 Title fees: These fees include a title search to verify that the seller owns the property, and without any conflicting liens.
 Depending on the sale price and the location, title fees can range from $300 to $1,500.

-Reconveyance fees: Once your mortgage is paid off, you’ll have to obtain a reconveyance deed to prove it — typical fees for this range from $50 to $65.
+Reconveyance fees: Once your mortgage is paid off, you’ll have to obtain a reconveyance deed to prove it.
+The typical fees range from $50 to $65.

 Recording fees: After obtaining a reconveyance deed, the seller must have it recorded, usually at the county recorder’s office.
 Some municipalities include recording fees in the transfer taxes, while others charge them separately.
 The cost differs from county to county.
 It could be as low as $15, or it could start at $75 for the first page, with an additional dollar or two for every page after that.